weldpua2008/suprasched/README.md

 Each job has its requrements.
 And the cluster has its capacity.
 We should scale in/out the cluster in regards to the job that are running and queued one.

+### Control Plane Components
+The control plane's components make global decisions about the clusters (for example, scheduling), as well as detecting and responding to cluster events (for example, starting up a new cluster when all current are overprovisioned).

+Control plane components can be run on any machine.
+However, for simplicity, set up scripts typically start all control plane components on the same machine.

+#### etcd
+Consistent and highly-available key value store used as Suprascheduler' backing store for all cluster data.
+Make sure you have a [back up plan for those data](https://etcd.io/docs/v2.3/admin_guide/#backing-up-the-datastore).

+#### Joblet

+#### apiserver
+The API server is a front end component of the control plane that exposes the API.

+#### scheduler
+Control plane component that watches for newly created Jobs with no assigned cluster, and selects a cluster for them to run on.

+Factors taken into account for scheduling decisions include: individual and collective resource requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, regions, inter-workload interference, and deadlines.

+#### controller-manager
+Control plane component that runs controller processes.

+Some types of these controllers are:
+* Cluster controller: Responsible for noticing and responding when cluster go down, has no sufficient resources.
+* Job controller: Creates and watches to completion for Job objects that represent one-off tasks.